Introducing the Stumpy Garden

 The Tree Stump Lawn

 The Stumpy Garden is the result of the slow but sure expansion of gardens by the water race.
-This area was originally called Stumpy Lawn, for obvious reasons.
-Then for about ten years it bore the rather boring name of the 'Willow Tree Garden'.
-But the willow tree isn't a tree, it's a stump.
-And so the name was changed back.
+This area was originally called Stumpy Lawn, since it was full of large tree stumps.
+And one of my original Moosey cats was called Stumpy.
+Then the garden renamed itself without asking permission, trying to be known as the 'Willow Tree Garden'.
+But there was no willow tree, just a very large stump.
+Hmm...
+The Stumpy Garden?
 Much cuter!

 Following the Water Race

 Originally I had plans for a wilderness Oak tree grove with swathes of naturalised daffodils.
 In late 2001 the lure of some controlled ornamental gardening by the water proved too much...